Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

 \subsection{Reasoning by Default}

-Many prior examples have demonstrated the use of \eflint{}'s rich expression language to denote (complex) relationships and predicates.
-These expressions play many roles in the language.
-For example, adding \lstinline{Extend Fact object Derived from min-price-of.object} closes the knowledge base under a derivation rule, such that (explicitly) adding \lstinline{min-price-of} relationships implicitly also adds their objects.
-Crucially, these expressions can quantify and check the instances already in the current knowledge base.
-Reconsider the definition of \lstinline{place-bid}, whose \lstinline{Holds when} and \lstinline{Conditioned by} clauses together specify which instances of \lstinline{place-bid} hold, as a complex function of existing bidders and objects on display.

-The intended semantics of these quantifications and checks is \textit{reasoning by default}: instances hold if they were created or derived by some clause, and otherwise, by default, they do not hold.
-This imposes a conspicuous asymmetry between truth (holding) and falsity (not holding): only truths are witnessed, by creations or derivations.
-And how can we be certain that at any given moment, all truths have been witnessed to definitively evaluate occurrences of \lstinline-Not-, \lstinline-Foreach ...
-When ...-, \lstinline-Count ...
-When ...-, etc.?
+The type of reasoning applied to determine the truth assignment of instances is known as \textit{reasoning by default}: instances hold if they were created or derived by some clause, and otherwise, by default, they do not hold.
+This semantics imposes an asymmetry between truth (holding) and falsity (not holding): only truths are witnessed, by creations or derivations.
+How can we be certain that at any given moment, all truths have been witnessed to definitively evaluate occurrences of \lstinline-Not-, \lstinline-Foreach-, \lstinline-Count-, etc.?

 The literature on logic and logic programming extensively explores reasoning by default (also called \textit{negation as failure})~\cite{DBLP:conf/adbt/Clark77}.
-Its definition of falsity as the complement of truth is simple and powerful. \eflint{} users enjoy that \lstinline{Holds(bid)} has a simple Boolean evaluation in any context.
-But, as with many logic programming languages before, reasoning about \eflint{} is complicated by the existence of syntactically valid specifications which have no single logical interpretation.
-To illustrate the issue: which bidders should be ready, given the following specification?
+Its definition of falsity as the complement of truth is simple and powerful.
+But, as with many logic programming languages before, reasoning in \eflint{} is complicated by the existence of syntactically valid specifications which have no single logical interpretation.
+For example, which bidders are ready, according to the definition below?

 In general, the issue arises from any case where truth is cyclically dependent on its own falsity.
-These dependencies can be more subtle.
-For example, in the following, it may not be obvious that the following is contradictory, defining minimum prices as being lower than themselves.
+These dependencies can be more subtle than in the example above.
+In the example below, the contradiction of defining minimum prices as being lower than themselves is not as obvious.
 This issue can be corrected by replacing \lstinline{<=} with~\lstinline{<}, altering its meaning to specify that no (different) assignments of value to the same object may be larger.

 Specifications without these troublesome cyclic dependencies are called \textit{stratified} because, intuitively, facts can be categorised into ordered strata, such that the facts depend only on facts in preceding strata, necessarily having no cycles.
 Several approximations of this ideal notion of `stratification' have been explored~\cite{DBLP:conf/pods/Ross90}, because it is generally costly to accurately recognise and exploit.